MediaComem/comem-travel-log-ionic-setup/README.md

 This guide describes a proposed list of features and a user interface based on those features.
 This is only a suggestion.
 You can support other features and make a different user interface.

-The proposed app should users to do the following:
+The proposed app should allow users to do the following:

 * Create new trips & places.
 * See visited places on an interactive map.